szager-chromium/rr/Usage.md

 ## Further machine configuration

-It is advised to turn off any CPU frequency scaling capabilities, such as Intel Speed Step.
+It may help performance to turn off any CPU frequency scaling capabilities, such as Intel Speed Step.
 This can be achieved by either turning it off in the BIOS or by disabling it in the kernel, e.g. by setting the CPU governor to 'performance'.
-If neither of these solutions is feasible, rr and its child processes should be pinned on a certain core, e.g. by running rr with:
+If neither of these solutions is feasible, rr and its child processes can be pinned on a certain core, e.g. by running rr with:

     taskset 0x1 rr <options>